 Brazilian Journal of Pathology and Laboratory Medicine

-Pre-Emptive Scalp Nerve Block with Ropivacaine: Impact on PGE2 Levels and Pain Intensity in Patients Undergoing Elective Craniotomy
+Scalp Nerve Block with Ropivacaine as Pre-Emptive Analgesia: Its Effect on PGE2 Levels and Pain Intensity in Elective Craniotomy

 Department of Anesthesiology and Reanimation, Faculty of Medicine, Universitas Airlangga, Dr. Soetomo General Academic Hospital, Surabaya, Indonesia